cloudmesh-deprecated/deprecated-devstack-cookiecutter-multinode/README.rst

   cookiecutter
   https://github.com/cloudmesh/cookiecutter-multinode-devstack.git

-Than you will find a directory called multinode
+Than you will find a directory called multinode-<label>

+You can than cd in this directory and inspect the scripts

+A more detailed description will be included soon elsewhere.